CanDIG/candig-schemas/doc/source/intro.rst

 The schemas are written in Protocol Buffers Interface Description Language (extension .proto).
-For more details on Protocol Buffers and how it is used in the GA4GH APIs, see :ref:`proto`.
+For more details on Protocol Buffers and how it is used in the CanDIG APIs, see :ref:`proto`.

 Here is an example schema definition for a Variant (with comments removed)::